MentaL0-main/pong/README.md

 ## Features

--Classic Pong: ball, two rackets, score.
+- Classic Pong: ball, two rackets, score.
 - "Dishonest" bot: the bat racket is always at ball level on the Y-axis.
 - Text rendering via SDL3_ttf.